 D/M TAKEAWAY- Keep the memory without having to keep the “thing”.

 Pass Things On

 Pass things on.
-One of my clutter hot spots is with crafts.
+One of my clutter hot spots is crafts.
 I seriously had more craft supplies than Micheals and more material than Joanna Fabrics.
 To me, those were valuable supplies and I was simply not going to get rid of them.

 Then my niece was born.
 When she was older she found she loved to sew.
 Each holiday I would create a small “bundle” of material and send it off to her.
-She loved getting those bundles and my overly stock shelves began to take shape.
+She loved getting those bundles and my overly stocked shelves began to take shape.
 This regifting idea soon turned into a tradition.